 What a strange thing man is; and what a stranger thing woman. – Lord Byron

-You would probably have to have lived at the bottom of the sea for your entire adult life to be unaware that some men are, to one degree or another, uncomfortable in their gender role; obviously some women are as well, but while most women who feel that way attempt to deny all gender by becoming neofeminists, men adopt a variety of behaviors ranging from cross-dressing to sex-change surgery.
-Women who cross-dress for sexual reasons are pretty rare and female-to-male transsexuals are unimportant to our discussion, so when I use the term “transsexual” in this column it will heretofore mean only a male-to-female transsexual.
-The umbrella term “transgendered” has become quite popular among so-called “GLBT” activists, but since it covers everything from straight guys who are turned on by wearing their wives’ underwear to drag queens to transsexuals to hermaphrodites it is so broad as to be useless for anything other than furthering a political agenda.
+You would probably have to have lived at the bottom of the sea for your entire adult life to be unaware that some people born male are, to one degree or another, uncomfortable in their gender role; obviously some born-female are as well, but while many women who feel that way attempt to deny all gender by becoming neofeminists, men adopt a variety of behaviors ranging from cross-dressing to sex-change surgery.
+Women who cross-dress for sexual reasons are pretty rare and female-to-male transsexuals are unimportant to this discussion, so when I use the term “transgender” in this column it will heretofore mean only a male-to-female transsexual.
+The term “transgender” started out as an umbrella term for many kinds of gender nonconformity, but has settled in to basically mean what used to be described by the term “transsexual”.

 Most cross-dressers are perfectly happy being male; they are not attracted to other men and their attachment to women’s lingerie probably arises from the same murky swamp of male sexuality as so many other “perversions” do.
 Indeed, most escorts have probably encountered clients who ask if they can wear women’s lingerie during sex or even answer the door in such garb without asking first.
 I never had a man surprise me that way, which is a good thing because my feelings on it would be the same as mixing BDSM with full service; I just can’t let a man inside me if I can’t take him seriously.
 Dominatrices cater to clients who wish to be “forced” to cross-dress as a BDSM “punishment”, and some of these men even derive a sexual thrill from going out in public and attempting to pass as women.